top of page

 2014

-In 2014, Mayor Kasim Reed met with then-Nigerian President Goodluck Jonathan to discuss future cooperation in trade and investment between Atlanta and Nigeria while at the 2014 World Economic Forum Annual Meeting in Davos, Switzerland.
+In 2014, former Mayor Kasim Reed met with then-Nigerian President Goodluck Jonathan to discuss future cooperation in trade and investment between Atlanta and Nigeria while at the 2014 World Economic Forum Annual Meeting in Davos, Switzerland.
 To continue this momentum, Claire Angelle, Director of the Mayor’s Office of International Affairs, led a fact-finding mission to Lagos in July 2014.

 2016